This list of famous landmarks in Northern Territory will provide you with lots of inspiration for exploring this fascinating part of Australia!

 However, if you decide to visit, you’ll find plenty of beauty spots.
 Macassan Beach and Nhulunbuy are two, and you’ll also encounter lots of remarkable scenery and maybe the odd croc too!

 Litchfield National Park is one of two national parks, along with Kakadu which are part of the Northern Territory’s Top End.

 The best thing about visiting Litchfield is the sheer number of waterfalls that are in the park.
-You’re split for choice, but I do recommend Florence Falls, as it’s spectacular and the deep pool at the bottom is perfect for swimming.
+You’re split for choice, but I recommend Florence Falls, as it’s spectacular, and the deep pool at the bottom is perfect for swimming.

 You can also walk one of the many tracks in the park that will give you a sense of what makes Litchfield so special.
-The 8 km Greenant track is perfect if you want to see the park and its many sights, including giant termite mounds and a variety of rock formations.
+The 8 km Greenant track is perfect to see the park and its many sights, including giant termite mounds and various rock formations.

 Mataranka Thermal Pools